 Your expression will reflect those sexy thoughts you have in mind and intensify the sexual tension in the air.
 Look at your body, touch it, enjoy it and then look at your lover drawing his eyes to yours and to your body.
 Maintain eye contact at all times.
 If your back is turned to your partner, glance over your shoulder.
 This tip alone has helped many couples to improve their sex lives.

-Use some relaxation techniques before becoming intimate with your partner if you want to improve your sex life.
+Use some relaxation techniques before becoming intimate with your partner if you want to make sex more interesting.
 This will help take the focus off of performance.
 Strive to enjoy every moment of the experience.
 Take some deep breaths and consciously relax tight muscles.
 Relax with your partner.
 Take deep breaths together and enter into a relaxed physical and emotional space.

 If relaxing during sex is difficult, possibly you have a hard time relaxing in general.
 I’m a big fan of the hot shower or hot bath before sex.
 It gives you a few moments to wash the day away (figuratively and literally, especially if you’ve had newborns and toddlers pawing at you all day).